To answer my own question…

 Yoast happens to be free, but there are a couple of plugins on the market that are not.
 To be honest, I’ve never spent too much time researching them.
 No interest.

 All I can say is I suppose there could be value if they provide additional reporting, tracking, etc. and do not make unrealistic claims about what they can do for your traffic.

 But whatever you do, please do not install an SEO plugin (free or paid) and expect the search engine heavens to part while flooding you with traffic overnight.

 Today SEO is largely driven by social media shares, the quality of your backlinks, your Google Authority and content.
-So waiting for a plugin to dramatically influence your rankings in 2013 is unrealistic.
+So waiting for a plugin to dramatically influence your rankings is unrealistic.

 Why I Uninstalled My Plugin

 I don’t have an SEO plugin installed on this blog anymore.
 Yoast was causing a conflict with my theme, which already has some fundamental SEO settings and options.
 And to be honest, I never really used many of the additional settings that Yoast provides anyway.

 Actually, I was a tad bit overwhelmed by all the choices.
 The only settings I ever changed can be updated in my current theme, so I had redundant markup and some issues saving a few settings.
 Since disabling the plugin several months ago, I’ve seen no negative impact.
 As long as my posts are still getting indexed and I have the option to edit basic SEO settings that my theme provides, that’s all I need.
 And I just did another check….
 My organic traffic is actually a bit higher than it was last winter when I had Yoast installed.